cloudControl/documentation/Add-on Documentation/Data Processing/Worker.md

 ## Worker log

-As already explained in the [Logging section](https://www.cloudcontrol.com/dev-center/Platform%20Documentation#logging) all stdout and stderr output of workers is redirected to the worker log.
+As already explained in the [Logging section](https://www.exoscale.ch/dev-center/Platform%20Documentation#logging) all stdout and stderr output of workers is redirected to the worker log.
 To see the output in a tail -f like fashion use the log command.

 ~~~
-$ cctrlapp APP_NAME/DEP_NAME log worker
+$ exoapp APP_NAME/DEP_NAME log worker
 [Fri Dec 17 13:39:41 2010] WRK_ID Started Worker (command: 'WORKER_NAME', parameter: 'PARAM1 PARAM2 PARAM3')
 [Fri Dec 17 13:39:42 2010] WRK_ID Hello PARAM1 PARAM2 PARAM3
 [...]